 MS-DOS isn’t the most modern thing out there….
 I always wonder if those kids writing a 32bit ms-dos like os ever got anywhere…

 Today I found out that the latest ‘git’ repository version can run Windows NT in color, and with corrected mouse support!
 The NVRAM is still corrupting and you’ll have to fix the time/date but a usable mouse, and being able to see what you are doing go a long way!

-(please note that this is a guest post from Tenox)
+(This is a guest post from Antoni Sawicki aka Tenox)

-I’ve been hunting for a complete INTERACTIVE UNIX System for past 12 years or so.
-While I had the basic set of it for a good bit of time, no one seem to have have the real stuff – Looking Glass graphical environment.
-In November I got my hands on a box containing a massive set of 50 5.25″ floppy disks.
-There is the first time you can look on the GUI:
+I’ve been hunting for a complete set of INTERACTIVE UNIX System for quite some time.
+While I had the “basic set” of it, the real stuff Visix Looking Glass graphical environment was nowhere to be found.
+Recently I got my hands on a box containing a massive set of 5.25″ floppy disks.
+Without further delay this is how the famous 386 UNIX GUI looks like: